awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselinewithhooks.md

 # About the AWS\-RunPatchBaselineWithHooks SSM document<a name="patch-manager-about-aws-runpatchbaselinewithhooks"></a>

-AWS Systems Manager supports an SSM document for Patch Manager, `AWS-RunPatchBaselineWithHooks`, which performs patching operations on instances for both security related and other types of updates\.
+AWS Systems Manager supports `AWS-RunPatchBaselineWithHooks`, a Systems Manager document \(SSM document\) for Patch Manager, a capability of AWS Systems Manager\.
+This SSM document performs patching operations on instances for both security related and other types of updates\.

 `AWS-RunPatchBaselineWithHooks` differs from `AWS-RunPatchBaseline` in the following ways:
 + **A wrapper document** – `AWS-RunPatchBaselineWithHooks` is a wrapper for `AWS-RunPatchBaseline` and relies on `AWS-RunPatchBaseline` for some of its operations\.